St. Elmo vs Wooten Elementary: A C and an F in Austin ISD (2025)

 You might lean toward Wooten if:

-• The Wooten neighborhood location near the Domain is your top priority
+• The Wooten / Allandale-adjacent location near the Domain and North Burnet is your priority

 Frequently Asked Questions

-St. Elmo Elementary received an overall C rating with a score of 74 out of 100 from the Texas Education Agency in 2025.
+St. Elmo Elementary received an overall C rating with a score of 74 out of 100 from the Texas Education Agency in 2025, with School Progress scored at 75 and Closing the Gaps at 72.

-Wooten Elementary received an overall F rating with a score of 49 out of 100 from the Texas Education Agency in 2025.
+Wooten Elementary received an overall F rating with a score of 49 out of 100 from the Texas Education Agency in 2025, with F ratings in all three TEA domains (Student Achievement, School Progress, and Closing the Gaps).

 What school district are St. Elmo and Wooten in?

-Both St. Elmo and Wooten Elementary are part of Austin ISD.
+Both St. Elmo Elementary and Wooten Elementary are Austin ISD campuses.

 What is the median home price near St. Elmo vs Wooten?

-Do St. Elmo and Wooten feed into the same high school?
+Do St. Elmo and Wooten feed into the same middle and high school?

-No. St. Elmo feeds into Bedichek Middle School and then Austin, Crockett, or Travis High School.
-Wooten feeds into Burnet Middle School and then McCallum, Navarro, or Northeast Early College High School.
+No. St. Elmo Elementary feeds into Bedichek Middle School and then into south Austin high school options including Crockett Early College HS and Travis Early College HS.
+Wooten Elementary feeds into Burnet Middle School and then Navarro Early College High School, not McCallum.

 Ready to Find Your Home?